letloop/letloop/README.md

 - Release debian bookworm, mint vera, and more fedora binaries;
 - Add some libraries from SRFI process;
 - Add some libraries from R7RS aliasing libraries from SRFI;
+- Create files in inside `/tmp/letloop/`, and cleanup whenever possible;

 ## Binary Installation